Joint Channel Estimation and Cooperative Localization for Near-Field Ultra-Massive MIMO: Near-Field Soft Channel Estimation

-are the first-order partial derivative vector and the second-order partial derivative matrix of the function $f(\mathbf{\boldsymbol{\mu}})$, respectively.
-The expressions for the first-order partial derivatives are defined in (\ref{firstDerivative}), and the second-order partial derivatives are shown in (\ref{secondDerivative}).
+are the gradient vector and the Hessian matrix of the function $f(\mathbf{\boldsymbol{\mu}})$, respectively.
+The expressions for the components of the gradient vector are defined in \eqref{firstDerivative}, and the elements of the Hessian matrix are shown in \eqref{secondDerivative}.

 The near-field Newton gradient descent procedure is illustrated in \textbf{Algorithm \ref{alg:NewtonUpdate}}.
-In addition to the general Newton optimization step described in Step 2, we have incorporated three near-field conditions to ensure that the optimization is conducted in the desired manner: \begin{enumerate} \item \textit{Locally Concave}: Since the objective is to maximize the function $f(\mathbf{\boldsymbol{\mu}})$, Step 1 specifies that the Newton optimization step \eqref{eq:estimateUpdate} is performed only when the function is locally concave at $(\hat{\theta},\hat{r})$, i.e., $\ddot{f}(\hat{\theta},\hat{r})$ is negative definite. \item \textit{Near-Field Restriction}: As the function $f(\mathbf{\boldsymbol{\mu}})$ is derived from near-field model, it is essential to ensure that the estimated distance $\hat{r}$ does not exceed the Rayleigh distance $r_{R}$.
+In addition to the general Newton optimization step described in Step 2, we have incorporated three near-field conditions to ensure that the optimization is conducted in the desired manner: \begin{enumerate} \item \textit{Locally Concave}: Since the objective is to maximize the function $f(\mathbf{\boldsymbol{\mu}})$, Step 1 specifies that the Newton optimization step \eqref{eq:estimateUpdate} is performed only when the function is locally concave at $(\hat{\theta},\hat{r})$, i.e., $\nabla^{2}f(\hat{\theta},\hat{r})$ is negative definite. \item \textit{Near-Field Restriction}: As the function $f(\mathbf{\boldsymbol{\mu}})$ is derived from the near-field model, it is essential to ensure that the estimated distance $\hat{r}$ does not exceed the Rayleigh distance $r_{R}$.
 Step 3 introduces an additional rule to restrict the distance after the Newton optimization step. \item \textit{Residual Energy Decrease}: To guarantee the convergence of our algorithm, it is necessary to observe a decrease in the overall residual energy.
-Hence, Steps 4-6 specify that we only accept the update if the residual energy is non-increasing, i.e., the cost function in \eqref{eq:costFunc} is not less than the original. \end{enumerate} In Step 10, after the Newton optimization step, the complex channel coefficient is updated using the LS solution in \eqref{eq:LSgain}.
+Hence, Steps 4-6 specify that we only accept the update if the residual energy is non-increasing, i.e., the cost function in \eqref{eq:costFunc} is not less than the original.
+Otherwise, the current estimate is retained. \end{enumerate} In Step 10, after the Newton optimization step, the complex channel coefficient is updated using the LS solution in \eqref{eq:LSgain}.
 Furthermore, since the surrogate PDF $q(\boldsymbol{\mu})$ is constrained to follow a multivariate Gaussian distribution \eqref{eq:multGaussian}, the update rule for the confidence level $\hat{\mathbf{V}}_{\boldsymbol{\mu}}$ is given by